 Generally speaking, beaches on the southern coast of Mykonos are best organized and can get very crowded during peak season, while beaches on the northern coast of the island are less organized and quieter.

-Unfortunately we didn’t have time to explore the northern coast, since it was time to get back to the city and return our rented car, but we will leave it for our next visit to the island of the winds.
+Exploring Mykonos in a day didn’t allow us to see the northern coast, since it was time to get back to the Chora and return our rented car, but we will leave it for our next visit to the island of the winds.

 Have a drink in Little Venice

-Before we sail off to our next destination, we still had time for one last stroll across the Chora and a drink in Little Venice, one of the most romantic parts of the city.
+Before sailing off to our next destination, we ended our Mykonos in a day itinerary with one last stroll across the Chora and a drink in Little Venice, one of the most romantic parts of the city.

 Dating back to the 18th century, many of the picturesque houses of Little Venice, with its colorful balconies facing the sea, are now restaurants, bars, cafes and little shops, transforming the area into a tourist hub.